AliceO2Group/AliceO2/Detectors/Calibration/README.md

 then the `ObjA` will be uploaded only to the default server (`http://alice-ccdb.cern.ch`), `ObjB` will be uploaded to both default and `local` server and
 `ObjC` will be uploaded to the `local` server only.

-But default the ccdb-populator-workflow will produce `fatal` on failed upload.
-To avoid this a switch `--no-fatal-on-failure` can be used.
+By default the ccdb-populator-workflow will not produce `fatal` on failed upload.
+To require it an option `--fatal-on-failure` can be used.
 <!-- doxy
 * \subpage refDetectorsCalibrationtestMacros
 /doxy -->